fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Issues

-* LookAt next point has gimbal lock issues
+* LookAt next point has gimbal lock issues.
+These and the other movement issues should no longer occur or be much improved once we have 'real' data.

 ### Road Map - in probable order of appearance

 * A follow view mode where the camera is out the front of the model
 * The display to include the 3D generated terrain
-* Updrade c172p aircraft to have colors and textures
+* Upgrade c172p aircraft to have colors and textures

 ### Notes